core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 recommended, this is opaque to the DoC client on the protocol level.

-A DoC client may not be able to perform DNSSEC validation, e.g., due to code size constraints, or due to size of the responses.
+A DoC client may not be able to perform DNSSEC validation, e.g., due to code size constraints, or due to the size of the responses.
 It may trust its DoC server to perform DNSSEC validation;
 how that trust is expressed is out of the scope of this document.
 A DoC client may be, for instance, configured to use a particular credential by which it recognizes an eligible DoC server.